Is Mailchimp a CRM?

 Having all of your audience data in one place makes it possible to identify patterns: You can see what’s working (and what’s not), you can figure out what to send, when to send it, and who to send it to.
 And with Mailchimp as your central hub, you can quickly turn that knowledge into action.

-Whether you’re starting from scratch or you have existing data you need to organize, Mailchimp makes it easy to create a single view of your audience.
-For example, with e-commerce customers, connecting your e-commerce store to Mailchimp automatically imports all of your customer data into our platform.
+Whether you’re starting from scratch or you have existing info you need to organize, Mailchimp makes it easy to create a single view of your audience.
+For example, with e-commerce customers, connecting your e-commerce store to Mailchimp automatically imports all of your customer reports into our platform.
 With this information, we’ll give you a cross-channel view of who your customer is, how they interact with your marketing, and how that leads to purchases.
 These insights come from data points like their age and geographical location, when they last clicked on one of your campaigns, and when they bought something.

 Learn more about how to connect your store to Mailchimp.